 However, we understand that these terms are extensive and for this reason, have produced this overview to help you broadly understand what you are going to be committing to.
 Should you have any questions, please don’t hesitate to contact one of our Admissions Advisers who will be pleased to provide support at any time.

-By taking up a place to study with us, you should be aware that you enter into a legally-binding contract with the ICMP.
-Full details of this commitment are contained in our full Terms and Conditions (T&Cs) document , which you will be formally asked to agree to before starting your studies.
-Amongst other things the T&Cs lay out in detail your contractual rights and obligations, along with those of the ICMP.
+By taking up a place to study with us, you should be aware that you enter into a legally-binding contract with ICMP.
+Full details of this commitment are contained in our full Terms and Conditions (T&Cs) document (see link at foot of page), which you will be formally asked to agree to before starting your studies.
+Amongst other things the T&Cs lay out in detail your contractual rights and obligations, along with those of ICMP.
 Without contradicting or superseding anything in those T&Cs, the following is intended as an “at a glance” summary; where applicable, terminology is as defined in the full T&Cs:

 Your application to study at ICMP

-The ICMP normally processes applications and offers for BA, BMus and HNC courses via the UCAS system, while prospective Masters students apply directly via our website.
-However, in exceptional cases, BA, BMus and HNC students may apply directly to us or via an overseas agent.
+ICMP normally processes applications and offers for BA, BMus and HNC courses via the UCAS system, while prospective Masters students apply directly via our website.
+However BA, BMus and HNC students may also apply directly to us or via an overseas agent.
 It is a condition of studying with us that you complete the application and all subsequent required supporting documentation and information in full, truthfully, accurately and on time.
-Failure to do so could lead to termination of our agreement and your place at the ICMP.
+Failure to do so could lead to termination of our agreement and your place at ICMP.
 This could also happen retrospectively should we find, subsequent to your enrolment, that there are any problems of this nature with your application.

 Enrolment and the agreement between us